 From a Petition to Parliament

-Last week, here in the UK, we had very, very exciting news!
-A petition started by concerned citizen Robin Gallagher, was picked up by the shark conservation charity Shark Guardian and subsequently gained more than 100,000 signatures online!
+In the summer of 2020, here in the UK, we had very, very exciting news!
+A petition which was started by concerned citizen Robin Gallagher, was picked up by the shark conservation charity Shark Guardian and subsequently gained more than 100,000 signatures online!
 This means that the petition has passed the threshold number and must be discussed in parliament!
 So, for the first time ever, the general public have forced the government to consider banning the import of shark fins into the UK!

 Shark finning is the practice of removing fins from the shark at sea.
 This is done because shark fins are more valuable than shark meat on the global market.
 Shark fins are used to make shark fin soup, which is very popular in many Asian countries and with Asian communities in many other countries around the world.
 Because space is limited onboard, finning allows fishers to fill their vessels with shark fins, rather than taking up space with the carcasses (Fowler & Séret, 2010).